jeremyfelt/Custom-Posts-Per-Page/wp_readme.txt

 1. An overview of the Custom Posts Per Page settings screen.

 == Changelog ==
+= 1.5 =
+* A bunch of code cleanup.
+Move everything to a class.
+* Cleanup text domain stuff in preparation for a new translation (sweet!)
+* Document more, handle default settings a bit better.

 = 1.4 =
 * **New** - Proper handling with is_main_query.
 Will no longer affect queries for side bars and such.
 * General code cleanup, IDE was using ugly spaces